scoskey/scoskey.github.io/senior-thesis/_posts/2023-05-01-counting-anyone-can-do-it.md

 tags: combinatorics
 ---

-A senior thesis by Joseph Knebel, Spring 2023<!--more-->
+A senior project by Joseph Knebel, Spring 2023<!--more-->

 *Abstract*: We present a lesson plan introducing the multichoose counting technique.